May 25, 2011

 That carried over off the clock too.
 On Tuesday nights, we’d end up at the bar sometime after 10pm and would usually close the place out together too.
 Saturday mornings, we’d all end up here too to enjoy that “Best Breakfast” to share tales of the night before.

 One of my favorite stories though involves one of our techs who couldn’t find a partner on a busy Saturday night:

 Kevin was an electrical engineer by day, and a part time EMT on the weekends, and he was definitely one of the gang.
-On this particular Saturday night, we were short, but Kevin couldn’t find himself a partner, so he had no way to come into work.
+On this particular Saturday night, we were short, but Kevin couldn’t find himself a partner, so his shift was cut from the schedule and he was told not to come in.
 Those of us who were working were running our tails off.
-ER times were short, and we couldn’t keep a truck posted.
+ER times were short, and we couldn’t keep a truck available.

 At the time, Kevin rented an apartment in the downtown section of the city, conveniently located across the street from a pizzeria that some of us frequented.
 Knowing how busy it was, Kevin took a trip across the street and got a party sized pizza and a couple bottles of Pepsi.
 A call was placed to dispatch, and he asked our dispatch supervisor to kindly slide a few trucks though downtown so he could feed them.

 Every single truck made their way through there at some point, and was greeted at Kevin’s apartment door with a cup of soda and a few slices of pizza.
 Food and drink: a few small comforts to help us get through our night.